Social media marketing is hard work.

 Don’t be surprised if…

-Which blog posts are getting the most traffic from social media?
+Which articles get the most traffic from social media?

 Engagement > Pages and screens report, set to “Page path” and filtered for social.